finos/legend/docs/tour/tour.md

 ![Model To Model Diagram](images/relationalmapping.png).

-You can navigate to the live mapping by following this link - https:
+You can navigate to the live mapping by following this [link](https://legend.finos.org/studio/view/UAT-38029096/entity/mapping::m2m::Firm_Person)

 Continuing with our test first approach, Legend supports "in-memory test databases".
 The Legend tests can define an in memory database along with test data.
 During test execution, Legend spins up an in-memory database with the test data before executing the plan.

 </a><a name="connect-apis">